Job-related German courses

 Sprachnachweis.de (opens in a new tab)

-Advice on the recognition of certificates or funding opportunities in Germany is offered by the educational counseling of the AWO (opens in a new tab) and IN VIA (opens in a new tab).
+Advice on certificate recognition or funding opportunities in Germany can be obtained from the AWO (opens in a new tab) and IN VIA (opens in a new tab) education advice service.